 I actually had a 93 year old patient who drove by herself to Conway, Arkansas from Fort Myers, Florida.
 She lived in Conway while she went through her treatments and drove herself back to Southern Florida when she completed her care.

 If you are suffering, take action.
 Don’t let another day go by without aggressively seeking help.
+Life is short.

 Health is Happiness,